-- 4.5.1 At a meeting held on 5 May 2010 tie reiterated its concern that the focus on dominant delays to MUDFA / utility works in the 'on-street' Section 1, would mask the effect that Infraco's lack of early progress on the 'off-street' Sections has on the programme for the 'on-street' sections when they become available.
-In particular, tie noted that had Infraco progressed the 'off-street' sections earlier, resources which now remain engaged on those delayed 'off-street' works, could/would have been applied to the 'on-street works' as those workfaces became available.
-Had that occurred, tie would have expected the 'on-street' sections to be completed earlier than currently planned. - 4.5.2 This has been discussed with Iain McAlister in order to understand what effect the above has/had on the collective discussions on potential mitigation which has been developed by Iain, Blair Anderson and tie over recent weeks.
-In particular, we discussed the assumptions and constraints considered and applied when carrying out the mitigation exercise(s) on the Infraco Rev.3 programme(s). - 4.5.3 Initial indications are that any resource constraints previously applied by Infraco on the 'on-street' sections were removed during the mitigation exercise, to the extent that resources are no longer driving the mitigated programme(s).
-As such, the degree to which this particular tie concern affects the overall Sectional Completion Date C is thought to be minimal. - 4.5.4 That said, this matter can be further considered during the completion of the current mitigation review of the Infraco Revision 3 Step 4 Issue 3 programme.
+- 4.6.2 This has been discussed with Iain McAlister in order to understand what effect the above has/had on the collective discussions on potential mitigation which has been developed by Iain, Blair Anderson and tie over recent weeks.
+In particular, we discussed the assumptions and constraints considered and applied when carrying out the mitigation exercise(s) on the Infraco Rev.3 programme(s). - 4.6.3 Initial indications are that any resource constraints previously applied by Infraco on the 'on-street' sections were removed during the mitigation exercise, to the extent that resources are no longer driving the mitigated programme(s).
+As such, the degree to which this particular tie concern affects the overall Sectional Completion Date C is thought to be minimal. - 4.6.4 That said, this matter can be further considered during the completion of the current mitigation review of the Infraco Revision 3 Step 4 Issue 3 programme.

-4.6 Conclusions in respect of Section C & D

-Questions of 'criticality', 'dominance' and 'significance'
+4.7 Conclusions in respect of Section C & D Questions of 'criticality', 'dominance' and 'significance'

-4.6.1 One of the key issues which we have had to consider when arriving at our opinion on respective culpability for delay to Sectional Completion Date 'C' is what effect the delays to the constituent elements have had on this sectional date.
+- 4.7.1 One of the key issues which we have had to consider when arriving at our opinion on respective culpability for delay to Sectional Completion Date 'C' is what effect the delays to the constituent elements have had on this sectional date.
 In particular, we considered how a third party tribunal would analyse same.
-In so doing, matters such as criticality, dominance, significance and the like are of paramount relevance.

-- 4.6.2 In the present circumstances, we consider that the magnitude of the early and ongoing delays to the MUDFA and utility works renders arguments about concurrent (critical) delay more difficult to prosecute.
+In so doing, matters such as criticality, dominance, significance and the like are of paramount relevance. - 4.7.2 In the present circumstances, we consider that the magnitude of the early and ongoing delays to the MUDFA and utility works renders arguments about concurrent (critical) delay more difficult to prosecute.
 This is particularly relevant to the respective delays evident in and between Section 1 and Sections 5 & 7.
-Whilst there is clearly Infraco culpable delay within Sections 5 & 7, the project critical path remains firmly fixed within Section 1 (intermediate sections 1A, 1B & 1C in particular). - 4.6.3 Previous discussions have focussed on recent case law19 which lends support in certain circumstances to a process of apportionment when considering culpability for delay and extension of time.
-The difficulty which in our opinion will be faced in tie presenting a case on the basis of 'apportionment' however is that the particular judgement in question focuses firstly on a test of dominance20.
-When considering the application of apportionment (if appropriate), the court went on to note that "length of delay" and the causative "significance of the events for the Works as a whole"21 were factors which must be considered.
-Each of these three factors22 pose significant hurdles for tie to overcome. - 4.6.4 As a consequence, at Sectional Completion level it remains our opinion that Infraco will be excused for delays incurred up to circa 73-77 weeks (for Sectional Completion Date C) please refer to paragraph 4.4.6 above.
-The measure of that delay however is dependent upon Infraco implementation of mitigation and/or other acceleration measures which could be adopted to limit the delays actually incurred. - 4.6.5 Those delays could also give rise to project level prolongation costs.
-The measure of prolongation costs to which Infraco may be entitled however, is not necessarily inextricably linked to the period of extension of time to which it is entitled.
-Matters such as concurrency and causation of the particular loss claimed will feature in any analysis of entitlement to additional payment. - 4.6.6 In this regard, at Section and intermediate section level in particular, there is considerable evidence of Infraco culpability for delay in Sections 2, 5 & 7.
-Whilst this may not translate into a disallowable period of extension of time, it does / should preclude both Infraco and its sub-contractors' from an entitlement to recovery of the prolongation costs incurred
+Whilst there is clearly Infraco culpable delay within Sections 5 & 7, the project critical path remains firmly fixed within Section 1 (intermediate section1B in particular is currently seen to be driving the Sectional Completion Date to 11 May 2012).
+Please refer to 'Appendix (i)' for details on our current opinion on respective culpability for delay in respect of each element. - 4.7.3 Previous discussions have focussed on recent case law20 which lends support in certain circumstances to a process of apportionment when considering culpability for delay and extension of time.
+The difficulty, which in our opinion will be faced in tie presenting a case on the basis of 'apportionment' however, is that the particular judgement in question focuses firstly on a test of dominance21.
+When considering the application of apportionment (if appropriate), the court went on to note that "length of delay" and the causative "significance of the events for the Works as a whole"22 were factors which must be considered.
+Each of these three factors23 pose significant hurdles for tie to overcome.

-19 City Inn Ltd v Shepherd Construction Ltd [2007] ScotCS CSOH_190 (30 November 2007)
+20 City Inn Ltd v Shepherd Construction Ltd [2007] ScotCS CSOH_190 (30 November 2007)